OatmealDome/NintenTools/README.md

 =====

 Right now, the following usage cases are possible:
-- Load and inspect BFRES files.
+- Load and inspect the structure of BFRES files.
+- Import several models with positional und UV data (not all vertex formats are supported yet).
 - Decompress Yaz0 files.
 - C# "Test" tool: Validates BFRES with researched details.
 It prints any assumptions not met as a warning.